ioalexei/OSGeoUK-website/foss4guk2024/programme_details.md

 ## Nick Bearman
 **GoFundGeo**

-_I’m Dr Nick Bearman and deliver GIS training sessions and GIS consultancy for a variety of clients, primarily focused in the academic and not for profit sectors.
+_I’m Nick Bearman and deliver GIS training sessions and GIS consultancy for a variety of clients, primarily focused in the academic and not for profit sectors.
 I help people make use of GIS to answer their research questions, and get more answers from the data they already have.
 I am a passionate supporter of Open Source software and am Chair of OSGeo:UK, the UK Local Chapter of the Open Source Geospatial Foundation._

-I want to give a short overview of the GoFundGeo project, and talk a little bit about how it is useful to people.
+This will be an overview of OSGeo:UK's GoFundGeo project, where every year we award money to a range of UK related OSGeo projects.
+This year we have a budget of £6,000 and will be making the decision about which projects we support at our AGM on Mon 18th November.
+Hear about the GoFundGeo at my presentation, and come and have your say at the AGM!

 ## Peter Petrik
 **Mergin Maps: your field data collection tool**